Launch your business with a gift

 Step 2: Choose a registered agent

 The California registered agent must be identified in the Articles of Organization.
+In California, the registered agent is officially termed the agent for service of process.
 The agent must:

 • Have a street address in the state.
 Your LLC can have a P.O. address, but you must have a registered agent with a physical street address in the state